garraflavatra/docker-volume-s3-backup/README.md

 ### Restore

+> [!NOTE]
+> The restore command is yet to be ported from the original restore script from [`eeshugerman/postgres-backup-s3`](https://github.com/eeshugerman/postgres-backup-s3).
+Contributions are welcome :)

 > [!CAUTION]
 > DATA LOSS!
-All database objects will be dropped and re-created.
+All folder content will be dropped and re-created.

 #### ... from latest backup